DouglasCandido/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Here I'll store the codes that I'll make implementing some well known algorithms
+Here I'll store the codes that implements some well known data structures and algorithms.